 The British stage

-In a time of increasing concentration and commercialization of the media, how can we analyze the role of the media for democracy?
+In a time of increasing concentration and commercialization of the media, how can we analyze the role of the media in a democracy?
 How can networked communication be better used to give a voice not only to civil society but also to social movements and socially marginalized groups?
 How can information and communication technologies (ICTs) be used for the development of nations?
 These are some of the many issues that were recently discussed in the Brazilian stage of the workshop, held at IACS, and that will be further developed in the London stage of the event, which will include lectures by Latin and North American, and European researchers specialized in the field of media.

 One of the main focuses of the organizers is to give visibility to the role of communications and new technologies (ICTs), including community radio and university TVs, in the development of the most diverse communities.
 “The work extends to indigenous populations, social movements, the relationship between participation, empowerment and gender, and particularly in relation to the use of the media and how these communication tools can be used for activism and political engagement,” emphasizes Adilson.